 I hardly pay attention to these predictions, especially after reading Peter Lynch's book "Beating the Street".
 Lynch explains how he annually met the 30 largest investors in New York at the invitation of the renowned publishing house Barron and made forecasts for the coming year.

 Not one of the experts' forecasts even came close to being accurate.
-This is Peter Lynch's statement in his book, not mine!
+This is Peter Lynch's statement in his book, not Dr. Stern's!

 To further the point, in 1987 (before a very big market crash), the forecasts from the Wall Street luminaries couldn’t have been more optimistic and predicted the best year of the decade.
-I remember well my father's long-time investment advisor telling us in June 2009 that you will never make any money investing in stocks again.
+Obermatt CEO Hermann Stern remembers well his father's long-time investment advisor telling them in June 2009 that they will never make any money investing in stocks again.
 In reality, June 2009 was clearly the best entry point for stock investing in decades.